nikmitch/text_to_speech/README.md

 ### Possible future updates
 - Making sure the files split at the end of a word rather than mid-word
+- Might try switch this to a free/local version with allchat TTS ([LINK](https://www.youtube.com/watch?v=zdNHeKkG0xY)) -- could even get it to impersonate me or someone else!
 - Allow file input to be a PDF (either at the url or locally uploaded)
 - I should add a requirements.txt file to pip install all the necessary packages from and check it works in a fresh environment
 - Add better tracking stats, put in standardised per 1,000 characters format